gregoryxg/laravel-fullcalendar/readme.md

 ```
 #### Implementing `Event` Interface

-Alternatively, you can use an existing class and have it implement `src\LaravelFullCalendar\Event`.
+Alternatively, you can use an existing class and have it implement `LaravelFullCalendar\Event`.
 An example of an Eloquent model that implements the `Event` interface:

 ```php
 class EventModel extends Eloquent implements \gregoryxg\LaravelFullCalendar\Event